You can travel from Bangkok to Phuket by train, bus, taxi, or plane.

 Traveling from Bangkok to Phuket is easy, and there are different options.
 Taking a flight is by far the fastest way to reach the beautiful beaches in the south.

-Bangkok to Phuket by Bus is the cheapest option, and a train to Phuket offers you lots of amazing Thai scenery along the way.
+Traveling by Bus is the cheapest option, and a train to Phuket offers you lots of amazing Thai scenery.

 Journey Duration: 1 hour 25 minutes

-The fastest and easiest way to get to Phuket is by plane.
-The flight time from Bangkok to Phuket is just 1 hour and 25 minutes.
+The flight time is just 1 hour and 25 minutes.

 Flights depart from both airports, whereby the lower-cost airlines like Nok Air, Thai AirAsia, and Thai Smile mostly take off from the smaller Bangkok Don Mueang Airport.

-Thai Airways and Bangkok Airways depart from the big international Suvarnabhumi Airport, which is well connected by Skytrain to Bangkok downtown.
+Thai Airways and Bangkok Airways depart from the big international Suvarnabhumi Airport, which Skytrain well connects to Bangkok downtown.

 Plane tickets with low-cost carriers start at around 22 USD, depending on the season.

-The airport in Phuket is located in the north of the island.
-Different options to get to your final destination include a taxi, minibus, direct bus to Patong Beach, or Private Phuket Hotel Transfer.
+The airport in Phuket is located north of the island.
+To reach your final destination, you can take a taxi, minibus, direct bus to Patong Beach, or Private Phuket Hotel Transfer.

 The transfer to the most popular beaches and hotels takes between 30 and 60 minutes.